Sid Meier's Colonization: Gameplay

+Soundtrack

+The soundtrack of Colonization includes over 20 compositions.
+Some are original works, but most are adaptations of traditional (though not necessary colonial-era) folk songs of the United States and the British Isles.
+Songs include "Shady Grove", "Jine the Cavalry", "Joe Clark", and also several folk songs adapted directly from arrangements on the 1990 album "Nine Points of Roguery" by folk group The Virginia Company.
+There are also many fife and drum songs, drawn from the repertoire of the American Revolution, such as "Road to Boston"; these are listed as "Independence Tunes" and "Military Tunes", and the game plays them during moments of colonial patriotism and warfare.

+On the original DOS release, the soundtrack was synthesized in real-time by a sound card, while the soundtrack on the later Windows CD release was pre-synthesized.

 Development

 Computer Gaming Worlds "The Rumor Bag" column reported in April 1994 that "MicroProse is working on a game like Sid Meier's Civilization that covers the Age of Colonization".

 GOG.com released an emulated version for Microsoft Windows, Linux and Mac OS X in 2012.

 Reception

 Sales of Sid Meier's Colonization surpassed 350,000 copies by September 1997.

 In 1996, Colonization was ranked the fourth best game of all time by Amiga Power, and the 52nd of all time by PC Gamer UK in 1997.

 Next Generation stated that "MPS Labs borrowed heavily from classic hits of the past to create a surprisingly addictive title with a flavor all its own."